ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Script - Create Artifact from Events info
-Create artifact from the Events info of the selected row
+Create artifact from the Events information of the selected row.

 **Object:** qr_offense_top_events